10 for the future: UEFA.com's women players to watch for 2020

 Jamie-Lee Napier (SCO, 19 – Chelsea)

-Chelsea's winter signing of Australian star Sam Kerr has stolen most of the attention but the arrival of Napier from Hibernian could prove just as significant.
-Napier was named the Scottish league's player of the year after her 22 goals in 33 games from midfield for Hibs, while she was the outstanding player for the hosts at WU19 EURO in July, receiving a call-up to the senior squad the following month.
+Chelsea's winter signing of Australian star Sam Kerr has stolen most of the attention but the arrival of versatile midfielder Napier from Hibernian could prove just as significant.
+Napier was named the Scottish league's player of the year after her 22 goals in 33 games from a new advanced role for Hibs, while she was the outstanding player for the hosts at WU19 EURO in July, receiving a call-up to the senior squad the following month.

 Sofie Svava (DEN, 19 – Rosengård)